rust-lang/rust/src/doc/rust.md

    dependencies.
 It wouldn't be very efficient for all `rlib` files to contain a copy of `libstd.rlib`!

-4. If an executable is being produced, then things get a little interesting.
-As with the above limitations in dynamic and static libraries, it is required for all upstream dependencies to be in the same format.
-The next question is whether to prefer a dynamic or a static format.
-The compiler currently favors static linking over dynamic linking, but this can be inverted with the `-C prefer-dynamic` flag to the compiler.

-   What this means is that first the compiler will attempt to find all upstream dependencies as `rlib` files, and if successful, it will create a statically linked executable.
-If an upstream dependency is missing as an `rlib` file, then the compiler will force all dependencies to be dynamic and will generate errors if dynamic versions could not be found.
+3. If an executable is being produced and the `-C prefer-dynamic` flag is not specified, then dependencies are first attempted to be found in the `rlib` format.
+If some dependencies are not available in an rlib format, then dynamic linking is attempted (see below).

+4. If a dynamic library or an executable that is being dynamically linked is being produced, then the compiler will attempt to reconcile the available dependencies in either the rlib or dylib format to create a final product.

+   A major goal of the compiler is to ensure that a library never appears more than once in any artifact.
+For example, if dynamic libraries B and C were each statically linked to library A, then a crate could not link to B and C together because there would be two copies of A. The compiler allows mixing the rlib and dylib formats, but this restriction must be satisfied.

+   The compiler currently implements no method of hinting what format a library should be linked with.
+When dynamically linking, the compiler will attempt to maximize dynamic dependencies while still allowing some dependencies to be linked in via an rlib.

+   For most situations, having all libraries available as a dylib is recommended if dynamically linking.
+For other situations, the compiler will emit a warning if it is unable to determine which formats to link each library with.

 In general, `--crate-type=bin` or `--crate-type=lib` should be sufficient for all compilation needs, and the other options are just available if more